softmatterlab/SmartTrap/README.md

   - Driver: Runs in a separate graphical user interface in which the parameters of the heating can be tuned to get suitable size of the pipettes.

 ### Connecting the controllers
+Connecting the various controllers is simple.
+All connect to the host computer using USB.
+Importantly you will need to configure the softwware to know which COM port is used for which device.
+This is configured in the smarttrap_config.py by updating the appropriate port, which ports are used can be found in the device manager if you are using a windows pc.
 — video showing the addition of the electronics (and possibly the unit testing and examples?)

 ## Main program